metamug/mason/README.md

 ### Webapp Configuration

-You can find the following taglib added to your jsp for using the *mtg* prefix.
-This taglib is the part of mason jar.
+Import mtg-mason.tld inside your jsp file.
+This taglib is present inside the mason jar and enables usage of the *mtg* prefix.
 ```
 <% @taglib uri="mtg-mason.tld" prefix="mtg" %>
 ```